dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 });
 ```

 Here we did the same for generating random data for the props but inside the loop we're doing the checks differently.
-So first we query the element of the title and fired a click event on it using `fireEvent` which is imported from Testing Library.
+So first we query the element of the title and fire a click event on it using `fireEvent` which is imported from the Testing Library.
 To fire other DOM events, you can check out the documentation [here](https://testing-library.com/docs/dom-testing-library/api-events/).
-Any query of element may result as `null` so we added a type assertion (`as HTMLButtonElement`) because `fireEvent` method doesn't accept `null` values, it is safe to use type assertion here because we are certain that the element is or should be in the DOM.
-Then we queried the list element with an `active` class and check whether it is the same element as the current item's list element, this verifies that our current item is opened.
-We also did an additional check to make sure that there's only one accordion that is opened at a time (or per loop) by checking that the length of all list item that has an `active` class should only be `1`.
+Any query of an element may result as `null` so we added a type assertion (`as HTMLButtonElement`) because `fireEvent` method doesn't accept `null` values, it is safe to use type assertion here because we are certain that the element is or should be in the DOM.
+Then we queried the list element with an `active` class and checked whether it is the same element as the current item's list element, this verifies that our current item is opened.
+We also did an additional check to make sure that there's only one accordion that is opened at a time (or per loop) by checking that the length of all list items that has an `active` class should only be `1`.

 Currently if you didn't stop the test script server, it will listen for file save changes and automatically run the tests again.
 This makes writing tests faster as we don't have to re-run the test script again on every change.
 Our test coverage should look like this now:

 ![Screenshot of incomplete Accordion test coverage](/images/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests/accordion-test-coverage-incomplete-2.png)

 Awesome, our second test case passed as well!
-But the line 9 is still uncovered though.
-If we check that line in our file, it is the logic for closing an opened accordion if it the title is clicked again.
+But line 9 is still uncovered though.
+If we check that line in our file, it is the logic for closing an opened accordion if the title is clicked again.
 So for the last test case, we can achieve the full coverage for `Accordion.tsx` by writing the code below:

 ```tsx
 ...